 Section 4.
 Term.
 Directors shall serve a one (1) year term in office, or until such time as their successors are duly elected, qualified and take office.
 The term of office for each Director shall begin on the January 1 following his or her election.
 In order to provide for a smooth transition and orderly phase-in of the January 1 term for Directors and Officers, the Board shall adopt a transition schedule delaying the election cycle (and thereby extending the terms of certain Directors and Officers) as necessary to complete the transition no later than January 1, 2014.

 Section 5.
 Elections.
-The voting members shall elect the Officers and Directors at or before the Annual Meeting of members in accordance with such procedures as shall be established by the Chapter Board of Directors.
+The Chapter Members shall elect the Officers and Directors at or before the Annual Meeting of members in accordance with such procedures as shall be established by the Chapter Board of Directors.

 Section 6.
 Regular Meetings.
 The Chapter Board of Directors may take action to set the time, date, and place for the holding of a regular annual meeting of the Chapter Board of Directors and such additional regular meetings of the Chapter Board of Directors as the Chapter Board of Directors may determine without other notice than such action.